dienerpatrick/PMCT_SUB/README.md

 **Input files**

-The input images must be in png format and have a width of 512 pixels, the height may vary.
+The input images must be in **.png** format and have a width of 512 pixels, the height may vary.
 The last four digits of the filename must contain the file ID.
 A seperate csv file contains the IDs in the first column and the corresponding RA-Index in the second column.
-The files should be split and stored as depicted in the section **File Structure**
+The files should be split and stored as depicted in the section **Creating a Dataset**.

 ## Creating a Dataset